 Anything ever done by Monty Python whose comedic gold, acting, writing and the general enjoyment the creators had working on it can just make you laugh and enjoy their work WAAAY too much!

 Cold Case may be about people who are already dead, but it still manages to be very positive and life-affirming, with characters learning and growing and reaching for their dreams.
+It is more of a tragedy when the subject of the episode dies but it helps that there was justice at the end.
 Rare is the episode that doesn't leave you with warm fuzzies.

 Pushing Daisies.
 Brightly colored sets, fantastic clothing, impeccably witty dialogue, and amazing acting.
 Should rightly taste like diabetes, but somehow everything works out in its favor (even the combination of the sweetness of Ned and Chuck and gruesome murders).